Study Arabic in New York

 This course is a continuation of Intermediate Arabic I and expands on students’ acquisition of vocabulary and grammar skills.
 At the end of this course, students will be able to read longer authentic Arabic texts with greater ease.
 They will be able to write short essays and give short presentations.

-SIN 301 A Advanced Arabic A (3 credits)
+Advanced Modern Standard Arabic (3 credits)

 Students placed in the advanced level should have completed the equivalent of two or more years of Arabic in college.
 They will have acquired a broad vocabulary and mastered basic Arabic syntax and morphology.
 Class sessions aim to help students attain proficiency in expository and argumentative discourse and handle a variety of communicative tasks.

-SIN 301 B Advanced Arabic B (3 credits)
+Advanced Modern Standard Arabic (3 credits)

 Students placed in the advanced level should have completed the equivalent of two or more years of Arabic in college.
 They will have acquired a broad vocabulary and mastered basic Arabic syntax and morphology.
 Class sessions aim to help students attain proficiency in expository and argumentative discourse and handle a variety of communicative tasks.

-SIN 105 Lebanese Dialect I (3 credits)
+Lebanese Dialect I (3 credits)

 Students placed in this level have no previous knowledge of the dialect.
 The aim of this course is to provide students of Modern Standard Arabic with an opportunity to learn the basics of the Lebanese dialect.
 Students in this level will learn to communicate with native speakers in various daily situations.

-SIN 106 Lebanese Dialect, Level II (3 credits)
+Lebanese Dialect, Level II (3 credits)

 This course is designed for students who have had some exposure to the Lebanese dialect.
 The classes will enable students to practice their speaking skills and improve their pronunciation and fluency.
 Students will converse on topics using description, narration and argumentation.